benzookapi/JokeCode/README.md

-# WELCOME TO JOKE CODE REPOSITORY!🧑‍💻
+# WELCOME TO JOKE CODE, A PROGRAMMING POEM🧑‍💻

 ## TLDR;
 This repository has funny code snipets which describe (= `implement` in programing term) to enjoy code as joke and **DESIGN** as